robertggovias/learning-fermat/README.md

 ## Section 1 : Non Technical People

 * A good starting point to get an overview is [Fermat's official site](http://www.fermat.org).
+* Check first if your question has been already answer in [Fermat's FAQ in videos](https://github.com/Fermat-ORG/fermat-videos)

 ## Section 2 : Developers